OCHA-DAP/hdx-python-scraper/docs/main.md

         output_hxltags:
           - "#capacity+doses+administered+total"

-This filtering for OWID_WRL can be more simply achieved by using a prefilter as in the below example.
-This configurable scraper also outputs a calculated column using process_cols.
+This filtering for "OWID_WRL" can be more simply achieved by using a prefilter as in the below example.
+This configurable scraper also outputs a calculated column using `process_cols`.
 That column is evaluated using population data from `population_lookup` of `BaseScraper` using the key `global`.

       ourworldindata: